Soil-based carbon sequestration opportunities in Latin America and the Caribbean

 1. To have a basis and reference for the agencies in charge of reporting national GHG inventories in each country, and for those agencies involved in the generation of NDCs and NAMAs.

-2. To obtain an identified opportunity for COS sequestration, with potential for implementation as a NAMA evaluated in terms of its potential economic and environmental impact for the five LAC countries participating in the project.
+2. To obtain an identified opportunity for SOC sequestration, with potential for implementation as a NAMA evaluated in terms of its potential economic and environmental impact for the five LAC countries participating in the project.

-3. Train staff to update their COS stock reports and stock changes with the necessary quality in the time required by international agreements in the five countries participating in the project and develop reference material for further consultation.
+3. Train staff to update their SOC stock reports and stock changes with the necessary quality in the time required by international agreements in the five countries participating in the project and develop reference material for further consultation.

 Beneficiaries

-The direct beneficiaries of the project will be the national entities of Uruguay, Argentina, Chile, Costa Rica, and Colombia in charge of reporting greenhouse gas inventories, especially COS stocks, in the different participating LAC countries.
+The direct beneficiaries of the project will be the national entities of Uruguay, Argentina, Chile, Costa Rica, and Colombia in charge of reporting greenhouse gas inventories, especially SOC stocks, in the different participating LAC countries.
 Indirect beneficiaries are neighboring LAC countries with similar agroecosystems to those of the five participating countries.

 Sustainable Development Goals